cxai/Docker-CxIntegrations/README.md

 # Docker images preconfigured for Checkmarx SAST

 Containerized versions of various CI/CD tools that Checkmarx can integrate with.
 Here you can find sources for the Cx integration images available for download off docker hub.
-If you are looking for the container based version of Checkmarx SAST itself look [here](https://github.com/cxai/Docker-CxCore).
+If you are looking for the container based version of Checkmarx SAST itself look [here](https://github.com/cxai/Docker-CxCore)(private repo, you'll get 404 if you are not authorized).

 All images are built with freely available software, which is licensed under open source or proprietary free and trial licenses.